Seohyeon station

 Seohyeon Station is a subway station on the Suin–Bundang Line in Gyeonggi-do, South Korea.
 The line connects to Seoul.
 The area around this station is popular among young people, with many bars, restaurants, movie theaters, hagwon, offices, etc. AK Plaza (previously Samsung Plaza) and Bundang Jesaeng Hospital are also in this area.

+There are benches on the platforms, but there are no benches outside the turnstiles.